 All freshwater fish in North America are edible.
 In a survival situation, fish can be caught using a sharpened stick as a fish spear.
 For small minnows, a t-shirt can be used as a fish net.

 All birds are also edible.
-Game birds such as grouse and pheasants can be captured using snares or hunting implements such as a throwing stick, though it can be very difficult if you have not practiced these trapping/hunting.
+Game birds such as grouse and pheasants can be captured using snares or hunting implements such as a throwing stick, though it can be very difficult if you have not practiced these trapping/hunting skills.
 In the spring, bird eggs can provide an excellent survival food.

 Small mammals including squirrels and rabbits can also be captured with practice.
 Traps and snares are often most effective, though a throwing stick can used too.

 Especially when it comes to wild foods, the more you know about nature, the better you will be able to locate and obtain sustenance.
 For example, wildlife tracking skills enable you to effectively locate wild game for food.
 Knowledge of plant identification can help you find a variety of wild edibles to eat.
 Purchasing a quality wild edible field guide is a great next step to learning more about survival foods.